 Carrots, asparagus, or string beans could blend with stuffed peppers.
 In complement with the pepper’s naturally strong flavor, these two fresh veggies provide an outstandingly sweet taste for your stuffed peppers.

 Though this may sound old-fashioned, mashed potato blends well with stuffed peppers.
 What also makes mashed potatoes special is that it is inexpensive and easy to prepare.
-There are 3 varieties of potatoes and each has different growth time.
-Potatoes are rich in starch, enzymes and vitamin C, so making them an ideal ingredient for stuffed peppers.
+There are 3 varieties of potatoes and each has a different growth time.
+Potatoes are rich in starch, enzymes, and vitamin C, so making them an ideal ingredient for stuffed peppers.
 If you think rice is quite overrated as a filler, try mashed potato for a while new starchy treat.

-Who doesn't want beef?
+Who doesn’t want beef?
 Rich in protein and irresistibly delicious, this is one of the most commonly used stuff for peppers.
-With its high protein content, beef is an appropriate filling for those who wants to have an attractive and healthy body build.
+With its high protein content, beef is an appropriate filling for those who want to have an attractive and healthy body build.
 You can also try to add tomato sauce, garlic, and cheese.

 Sweet and tasty, corns will never fail you when it comes to choosing what to serve with stuffed peppers.
 When mixed with buttermilk and garlic, the corn filling provides a balanced taste of sweet and spicy.
 Corn is a good filling substitute instead of rice.